Lund string model

-String fragmentation is one of the parton fragmentation models used in the PYTHIA/Jetset and UCLA event generators, and explains many features of hadronization quite well.
+String fragmentation is one of the parton fragmentation models used in the PYTHIA/Jetset and the University of California, Los Angeles as event generators, and explains many features of hadronization quite well.
 In particular, the model predicts that in addition to the particle jets formed along the original paths of two separating quarks, there will be a spray of hadrons produced between the jets by the string itself—which is precisely what is observed.